heptarch/heptarch.github.io/drafts/rbl2.md

   Pun intended.
 	   </span> of the problem space.
 Once the
-core team reaches a threshold level of strategic clarity, some core members will differentiate and start to build out the teams to pursue these strategies.
+core team reaches a threshold level of strategic clarity, some core members will differentiate into "research leads", and start to build out the teams to pursue these strategies.
 At this point, hiring might begin to look more like Bell.

-But some core members should continue articulating the shape of problem space, full-time.
-They can feed in local data from individual labs, who will not only take core samples but expand them out into wells, and feed global data back.
+That said, some core members should continue articulating the shape of problem space, full-time, since that shape will change as new data comes in.
+The individual research teams will not only be drilling core samples, but expand those shafts into wells; they will feed their local data to their core and get global data back.
-To facilitate this, lab heads should remain loosely coupled to the core.
+To facilitate this, research leads should remain part of the core, albeit part-time,

-This "core-forward" approach seems by a number of considerations.
+This "core-forward" approach is driven by a few different considerations.
+First, I have strong priors that difficult applied problems are usually solved by a critical mass of interdisciplinary knowledge.

 both by the logistics of hiring as well as priors about how to solve problems.
 In particular, Bell's track record suggests that a